ProfessorX/CIS612/README.md

 Life is never easy.
 Especially if this is your first time to...Well, study abroad.

+** No more excuses and get things done!
+My master Abraham!!!
+Or you shall be kicked off from this, CARE-FREE research institute.**

 ## Introduction ##
 We have to finish the writing and coding part.
 Right now I am working on the ElGamal stuff.
 I suppose I can finish this writing stuff by the